sydneysegal/final/README.md

     4. To find the highest death rate, sort column F from Z-->A
 6. **_Placer County had the highest infant death rate of 33.33% in 2014 (1 in 3 cases died); only 4 counties had any deaths (1 each)_**

 ### Which California county had the highest rate of Pertussis cases in 2014?
-How does this county compare to the one found in part 1 of the question above?
+How does this county compare to the county with the most infant Pertussis cases in 2014 (found above)?
 1. Use pertusisRates2010_2015.csv in Google Sheets
 2. Sort the "Rate 2014" column from Z-->A
 3. **_Sonoma County had the highest rate of Pertussis cases in 2014 (142.18 per 100,000 people); although Los Angeles had the most infant Pertussis cases in 2014, the county only had 20.25 cases per 100,000 people in 2014_**